QualitativeDataRepository/iqmrnavigator/instructors/honoraria-logistics.md

 title: Honorarium Payment, Per Diem, and Travel Reimbursement
 ---

 IQMR will pay you an honorarium for teaching at the Institute, as well as a per diem, and will reimburse your travel to and from Syracuse.
-We will ask you to complete the required paperwork and forms while you are in Syracuse.
+We will ask you to complete the required paperwork and forms while you are in Syracuse (see below).
 We will seek to pay and reimburse you within two months following the end of the Institute, but please note that time frames for processing honoraria can vary.
 Instructors residing in the U.S. will be paid by check; instructors residing outside the U.S. (or who are otherwise not tax-residents of the U.S.) will be paid by foreign bank e-transfers.
 More information on the latter category [can be found on this web page](https://finance.syr.edu/comptroller/payroll/payroll-for-foreign-non-resident-employees/){:target="_blank"}.

 ## Honoraria